MiraldiLab/maxATAC/README.md

 The maxATAC package is a collection of tools used for learning to predict TF binding from ATAC-seq and ChIP-seq data.
 MaxATAC also provides functions for interpreting trained models and preparing the input data.

-## Change Logs

-***Version 0.1.0***

-Stable merge of all forks

-***Version 0.1.1***

-Expanding documentation and  benchmarking features
-- Benchmarking outputs AUPRC plots and quantitative data
-- Removed the average signal track that was not used
-- Spearman, R2, precision, and recall for training
-- Whole-genome, ROI, and chromosome prediction

-***Version 0.1.2***

-- Scripts for thresholding, "peak calling", and mean-combine signal generation.
-- Code for balancing training data sets by experimental type.

 ## Requirements

 This version requires python 3.6 and BEDTools.